-WELCOME TO THE CORBY WALKING FESTIVAL WEBSITE!
+WELCOME TO THE CORBY OUTDOORS FESTIVAL WEBSITE!

 PUT IT IN YOUR DIARY NOW!
-The next Festival takes place 4th – 6th May 2013.
+The next Festival takes place 29th May - 4th June 2017.
 Watch this page for further news on the walk programme as it is developed.

-BENEFICIARY CHARITY FOR 2013
+BENEFICIARY CHARITY FOR 2017

-The Working Group is pleased to support Lakelands Day Care Hospice as the beneficiary charity for 2013.
+The Working Group is pleased to support Lakelands Day Care Hospice as the beneficiary charity for 2017.
 Lakelands provides respite day care facilities for adults in North Northamptonshire, South Leicestershire and Rutland.
 The goal of the organisation is to improve the quality of life of patients and families living with life-limiting illnesses, including cancer and heart failure.
 For more information about the work of Lakelands click here.

 AGAIN FOR 2017 - UNLED WALK ROUTES.
 WOODLAND TRAILS IN CORBY